Anti-Money Laundering

 Before turning to SAS, Landsbankinn had a screening system that flagged about 1,000 false positive transactions each day.
 With a limited number of investigators, lowering that number to focus on truly suspicious claims was important.
 Just months after turning to SAS Anti-Money Laundering, the number was down to about 100 daily – a 90% reduction in false positives.

 Money laundering exacts substantial costs to individuals and institutions and can have devastating consequences for society.
-Learn how artificial intelligence techniques like machine learning are helping redefine AML and compliance for some of the world's top global banking organizations.
+Learn how advanced AI techniques, such as machine learning and real-time analytics, are transforming financial crime compliance for leading global banks and fintechs.

 Criminal charges.
 Big fines.
 Negative publicity about compliance lapses and penalties.
 They all damage reputation and deflate public perception.
 And these are just some of the reasons industries are concerned about money laundering.